apache/beam/website/www/site/content/en/get-started/from-spark.md

 {{< localstorage language language-py >}}

 If you already know [_Apache Spark_](http://spark.apache.org/),
-learning _Apache Beam_ is easy.
+learning _Apache Beam_ is familiar.
 The Beam and Spark APIs are similar, so you already know the basic concepts.

 Spark stores data _Spark DataFrames_ for structured data, and in _Resilient Distributed Datasets_ (RDD) for unstructured data.
 We are using RDDs for this guide.

-A _Spark RDD_ represents a collection of elements, while in Beam it's called a _Parallel Collection_ (PCollection).
+A Spark RDD represents a collection of elements, while in Beam it's called a _Parallel Collection_ (PCollection).
 A PCollection in Beam does _not_ have any ordering guarantees.